RahulRajkumar/al-folio/_pages/about.md

 #### Fun Fact About Me
 In addition to pursuing a Ph.D. in Mathematics, I perform in the [UC Riverside Concert Band](https://music.ucr.edu/concert-band) on the bassoon.
 I am classically trained on the alto saxophone.

+#### Diversity, Equity, & Inclusion

+I believe that mathematics is one of humanity's great achievements, comparable to the study of great literature from the world over.
+As such, no one should be excluded from learning about mathematics.
+I support organizations like [Spectra](http://lgbtmath.org/): The Association for LGBT Mathematicians and the [Association for Women in Mathematics](https://awm-math.org/).
+I am also a graduate student mentor for the [UCR Chapter](https://sites.google.com/ucr.edu/ucrawm/home) of the [Pacific Math Alliance](https://sites.google.com/view/the-pacific-math-alliance), which aims to "support underserved students to join the STEM pipeline and pursue advanced study or a career in the mathematical sciences."

 {::comment}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.